 Moody Air Force Base

-VALDOSTA — Moody Air Force Base has released the following statement regarding today's incident on base:
+VALDOSTA — Moody Air Force Base released the following statement today:

 A contingent of A-10C Thunderbolt II aircraft and pilots from the 74th Fighter Squadron (23d Fighter Group) are scheduled to return home from a deployment to Bagram Airfield, Afghanistan, Tuesday.
 The Airmen maintained, equipped and flew the A-10C Thunderbolt II, providing the A-10's unparalleled air-to-ground capabilities in support of Soldiers, Sailors, Marines and Airmen in Afghanistan.